Borysiakk/SFML-TMX-Map/README.md

 ### SFML-TMX-Map
-Supports tmx maps up to 0.18.2 with CSV,base64 and XML \n In the near future object layer drawing  will be added
+Supports tmx maps up to 0.18.2 with CSV,base64 and XML <Enter>
+In the near future object layer drawing  will be added

 Loading map created in Tiled TMX